Reclosure and takedown policy

 The removal of material for reasons of copyright will be considered as lasting until copyright in the material expires or the rights-holder agrees that the material can be reinstated.

-Please complete a comment form or email the enquiry team if you wish to give feedback on this policy.
+Please complete a comment form or contact LMA if you wish to give feedback on this policy.